PAGE 28 — MAGNETIC INDICATOR HOLDER

 A word to the wise

 If you have a magnetic base with a flat bottom it should be used on a horizontal surface.
 If you're tempted to stick it on a vertical or a slant, sooner or later you'll knock it off and down will come base, indicator and all.
 The magnet is strong and it will hold but it's the sudden jolt when you bump into it that can cause trouble.
 Consider yourself warned.

-Please note that 7011BN is identical to 7010SN.
-The manufacturer uses these numbers interchangeably.
+Please note that 7011BN was identical to 7010SN.
+The manufacturer used these numbers interchangeably.